WaiveCar/Waivecar/src/views/site/faq.md

 * Street parking restricted by signs such as during street sweeping hours
 * Private lots (Whole Foods, Ralphs, etc.)
 * Private driveways & Permit-only zones unless WaiveParked
-* Indoor public lots with less than 3 hours free parking
 * Upside down and engulfed in flames

 ### How do I end my ride?
-First make sure that you are parked in an accurate spot (see above).
-Turn off the car, grab your belongings, and exit the car.
+First make sure that you are parked in an accurate spot (see above), turn off the car, grab your belongings, and exit the car.
 Select "End Ride" from the app and input the appropriate information.
-If you haven't received a confirmation text please contact us.
+If you don't receive a confirmation text please contact us.

 ### Do I need to clean the car when I'm done?
-Yes!
-No need for an extensive cleaning, but make sure all your belongings are out of the car and clean up any trash you may leave.
+Our cars get used by many people each day before we see them again so yes, please be courteous and leave the car at least as clean as you found it.
 If you leave a mess, there could be a cleaning fee!

 ### Do I need to charge the car before I end my ride?
-Nope!
-Follow the rules above.
-If the car is under 25 miles charged, simply return it to 2102 Pico in Santa Monica.
+This isn't necessary but it is very helpful to us.
+We have a partnership where you can charge even better than free, we actually credit you towards future rides.
+If the car is under 25 miles charged, either charge it or return it to 2102 Pico in Santa Monica.

 <aside>The gates at our lot never close and WaiveCars can be returned at any hour at any charge there.
 Please tidely park the car so others can access the lot.</aside>